Ketamine Harm Reduction:

 Unexpected reactions (purple with Marquis, dark blue-black) suggest adulterants.
 Do not use if the result is unexpected.

-Get Reagent Kit at DanceSafe →Fentanyl Test Strips
+Get Ketamine Test Kit at DanceSafe →Fentanyl Test Strips

 How to Test Ketamine for Fentanyl: